 Homeslice is just quality pizza served in a great space.
 Their brunch features breakfast sandwiches and burritos, but because they know what you’re there for, you can also add an egg to any pizza on the menu and call that brunch.

 North Pond serves a prix fixe Sunday brunch with three courses of seasonal American food.
 The menu and the surrounding views are both outstanding.

 The food here is farm to table, and the menu definitely has a Midwestern feel to it.
 At brunch, you’ll find omelettes, burgers, and salads if you want to keep it lighter.
 Lots of plants and little watering cans make the interior feel like a farmhouse, with a large skylight brightening up the space.

 Summer House Santa Monica

 You can literally escape to California in here.
 Or at least it’ll feel that way.
 Make sure to check out the pastry counter, particularly the cookies.

 Mon Ami Gabi

 The cozy French bistro inside the fancy Belden Stratford apartment building is now serving brunch.
 The French menu is way more low-key than the apartment building it sits in.

-A slightly Americanized version of a classic Spanish tapas spot.
-Pancake tapas are the perfect fusion of Spanish and American cuisine.
+A slightly Americanized version of a Spanish tapas spot.
+French toast tapas are the perfect fusion of Spanish and American cuisine.

 A pretty typical Lakeview breakfast spot with one caveat – a bacon flight.
 Tastings of maple pepper bacon, jalapeno bacon, cherry smoked bacon, and mesquite bacon.
 You need that.